danerius/JSFX-Danerius/README.md

 # JSFX-Danerius
-An assortment of JSFX plugins for Reaper. &lt;
+An assortment of JSFX plugins for Reaper.